lisperin/lisperin.github.io/_posts/2019-05-24-cryptography-election-results.md

 ## How it works

-Next up are some details about how this works.
-Note that the sections below are slightly technical.
-You can skip this and jump to [concluding thoughts](#concluding-thoughts) for the remaining non-technical conclusions.
+The following sections get into the details of how this scheme works.

 ### Crytographic hash functions

-_(You can skip this section if you already know how they work)_
+_(Skip this section if you already know how they work)_

 A [cryptographic hash function][] is a mathematical construct that takes an input text of any length and mixes its bytes to produce a fixed size